dvdg6566/blackjack/README.md

 Blackjack app with dynamic bustscore
-Desgined to accept bustscores between the range 20-26 Automated re-shuffling of deck when deck runs out
+Desgined to accept bustscores between the range 20-26 Automated re-shuffling of deck when deck runs out Built with Facebook's React Native Framework
+Running: run create-react-native-app via yarn or npm.
+Paste the files "app.js" and folder components in and then run "yarn start" or "npm start" in the command line.

 Features
 __________